mfkiwl/raisin64-docs/_sources/index.rst

 Footnotes
 ---------

 ..
-[1] Raisin64 will issue instructions out-of-order assuming subsequent instructions are dependancy-free and the appropriate execution unit is available.
+[1] Raisin64 will execute instructions out-of-order assuming subsequent instructions are dependancy-free and the appropriate execution unit is available.
 ..
 [2] `Split-Cache Modified Harvard <https://en.wikipedia.org/wiki/Modified_Harvard_architecture>`_ when
         :ref:`proposed caches and MMU <cpu:Proposed Extensions>` are introduced.